lyamwalburn/MHAPI/README.md

-make adding a meal more robust and add styling [x] fix styling on recipes screen specifically meal cards [x] remove bootstrap styling from signup and login page [x] change nav bar to hamburger menu on smaller screens []
+make adding a meal more robust and add styling [x] fix styling on recipes screen specifically meal cards [x] remove bootstrap styling from signup and login page [x] change nav bar to hamburger menu on smaller screens [x] fix styles for smallers screens on meal-info pages []